RahulBhatnagar12/netflixclone/README.md

 # netflixclone
-this is for creating a netflix clone..
+this is done  for creating a netflix clone..